 Knowledge inspires confidence.
-Know current trends and labour market information.
+Know current trends and labor market information.
 The websites of professional industry bodies are a great resource, along with reports like Australian Jobs.
 Examine job advertisements and follow specialist recruiters and their industry updates.
 Where are the opportunities?
 What are employers and recruiters asking for?
-What has changed or is evolving in your field of work or related fields, and how can you best position yourself to capitalise on this?
+What has changed or is evolving in your field of work or related fields, and how can you best position yourself to capitalize on this?

 Tip #3 – Skills audit

 Know your strengths.
 There are plenty of good online resources to help you identify your skills and assess them against those highly sought after in your industry.
 Do you need to update your registration or certifications, undertake further training, or upgrade your computer skills with a refresher course?
-Keep a look out for free or low-cost training in your local neighbourhood or online.
+Keep a look out for free or low-cost training in your local neighborhood or online.

 A word of warning: glossy course websites promising outcomes abound.
 Be prudent and assess what you really need now for your job search and what can wait.
 Shop around for courses, compare prices, check course accreditations and see if you are entitled to any government assistance.

 Remember, most skills are highly transferable to multiple sectors.
-If, on your career break, you have managed a busy lunchtime canteen or coached U14 footy, you can most likely problem solve, train and manage staff, manage risk, communicate effectively, organise, negotiate, handle money and plenty more.
+If, on your career break, you have managed a busy lunchtime canteen or coached U14 footy, you can most likely problem solve, train and manage staff, manage risk, communicate effectively, organize, negotiate, handle money and plenty more.

 Tip #4 – Who is in your village?
 Make networking connections matter